HubSpot/calling-extensions-sdk/README.md

 </details>

 <details>
- <summary>Is Calling Extensions hosted on a CDN.</summary>
+ <summary>Is Calling Extensions hosted on a CDN?</summary>
  <p>
-    No. The calling entensions is tiny and should bundled with the call widget.
-If this doesn't work, the npm package includes a compiled UMD bundle that can be included into HTML (../node_modules/@hubspot/calling-extensions-sdk/dist/main.js).
+    No. The calling entensions is very small and should be bundled with the call widget.
+If bundling the file is not possible, the npm package includes a compiled UMD bundle that can be included into HTML (../node_modules/@hubspot/calling-extensions-sdk/dist/main.js).
 </p>
 </details>